FreeWaveTechnologies/ZumIQ/full-demos/tank-level-simulator/hardware-setup.md

 Apply Default Output | Yes
 Default Output       | Off

+9. Select the Input-Only Channels tab, and configure channel 5 as follows:

 #### Chanel 5

 This channel is used to monitor the output voltage from the potentiometer